Jrau/A-Star-Algorithm/README.md

 ## Synopsis

 This code implements the A* Algorithm in Java using two different heauristic functions.
-The first calculates the Manhattan Distance, or Manhattan Length, and the second calculates the Eucildean Distance.
+The first calculates the Manhattan Distance, or Manhattan Length, and the second calculates the Euclidean Distance.

 ## Code Example
 ```java